sherlaimov/homelike-client/README.md

 This one was a big conundrum.
 I spent hours playing with GraphiQL to learn how to create search queries as well as to find out why it was impossible to pull the **locations** data.
 However, since the assignment clearly states that one doesn't need to change anything on the server to solve the task, I decided to pull the data straight from the `/apartments` and `/locations` endpoints.
 Please, take a look at the SearchView.js file.
 It's got a lot of unpleasant code because I had to normalize/merge the data to create the searching and filtering functionality required.
 Take notice that the filters as well as the search work together as a single filter pipe.

 6. I added Webpack on top of this CRA project.
 However, so far I haven't implemented the full functionality provided by the CRA cli.
 Would have to invest more time, exploring Webpack's documentation.
 Use `npm run web:start` to start Webpack.
+Please, do not use this setting to check the implemented functionality.

 # Homelike client for assignment